ABS 8 [Boeing]

 ABS-8 will replace ABS-7 at the 116.1° East orbital location.

 The contract was terminated in July 2015, due to the U.S. Export-Import Bank’s loss of its operating charter due to congressional opposition.
-Both contract partner now try to renegotiate the satellite contract.
+Both contract partner tried to renegotiate the satellite contract, but apparently without success.

 |Type / Application:||Communication|